vdhamer/SwiftLee-Aggregator/.github/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Usage
-There is little to say about usage.
-Just launch the app, and it will launch all currently available posts on SwiftLee's site.
+When you launch the app, and it will list all currently available posts on SwiftLee's site.

-The Search field allows you to filter the shown postings.
-It only uses the title fields for this - so not the actual body text or tags/keywords attached to the posts.

-If you click on an post in the scrollable List, it will load the actual post into a browser tab.
 The app currently does not store any data on your device, so you will need to be online (otherwise you will see an empty List).

+The Search field allows you to filter the shown posts.
+It only searches the title fields - so does not search the actual post text or keywords.

+If you click on an post's entry on the list, it will load the actual post in a browser tab.

 <p align="right">(<a href="#top">back to top</a>)</p>